SafinWasi/gluu-tutorials/docs/gluu-saml-sso-sp.md

     - `Support Unspecified NameIdFormat?`: Yes
     - Under Available NameID Formats, select `SAML:2.0:nameid-format:transient` and click add
     - Click Save
 - Now you need to release additional attributes from the right hand side pane.
 Click on an attribute to release it to the SP.
-For this example we will release Username, Email and TransientID.
+For this example we will release Email and TransientID.
 - Finally, click `Add` and then `Activate`.
 It will take a few minutes for Shibboleth to load your new trust relationship, so please wait.

 ## Testing SP initiated flow
-With everything set up, start the Flask application and navigate to `http://localhost:8000`.
+With everything set up, start the Flask application and navigate to `https://localhost:5000`.
 You should see the login screen as mentioned before.
 Click on `Login` and you should be redirected to your Gluu server's oxAuth login page.

 ![gluu-login]()